tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

         Error in libgit2::git_annotated_commit_from_revspec :
           revspec 'origin/master' not found

--   Example with command line `git pull` (which is essentially what RStudio's Git pane does):
+-   Example with command line `git pull` (which is what RStudio's blue "down" arrow does):

         Your configuration specifies to merge with the ref 'refs/heads/master' from the remote, but no such ref was fetched.